This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 The path through the site is asphalt and has varying slopes and conditions.
 The most excessive slopes are at 9.3% for 37 feet and 10.2% for 20 feet.
 At some points, the trail pinches down to 28 inches wide, due to the rock formations.

 Along the trail are interpretive stations with Braille text.
 Carpet patches followed by a hand-rope mark stations and changes in the pathway.
-Most of the one-mile long trail is shady and places are provided for rest.
+Most of the 1-mile long trail is shady and places are provided for rest.

 Accessed from the Braille Trail, this level trail at the east entrance is paved for approximately 430 feet to the ruins of an old engine house.
 At the engine house or at the west entrance to the trail, is a largely dirt wide path that leads the visitor around the back side of the old quarry and over natural terrain.